Lilykos/LazarusWebService/README.md

 LazarusWebService
 =================

-The Web Service project for Lazarus, including a GUI for the info presentation.
+The Web Service project for Lazarus, including a GUI and JDBC integration.